renatols-jf/spboot-chassi/README.md

 List<String> aList = TimedOperation.<List<String>>http().execute(() -> Collections.emptyList()); //Pretend this is an HTTP request!
 ```

+## Configuration
+Although a configuration module exists and is accessible via `Chassis.getInstance().getConfig()`,
+currently no changes to the configurations can be made.
+Be it as it may, the following
+configurations as in use:

+- `useCallingClassNameForLogging`: Defaults to `true`.
+Governs whether the stack trace will be
+  used or not to initialize the logging class.
+When creating an `ApplicationLogger`,
+  you can provide a class or not to be exported as the logger name.
+In case where no class is provided,
+  as in `Context.forRequest().createLogger()`, this configuration will be used to initialize
+  the class.
+If it's true, the class will be the calling class.
+If it's false, it will
+  always be `ApplicatonLogger`.

+- `printLoggingContextAsJson`: Defaults to `true`.
+Governs whether the `context` field present
+  in log messages will be exported as `json`.

+## TODO config: export attached fields in their own
 ## TODO config: application health as median instead of worst
 ## TODO allow extra tags to automatic metrics -> useful for application name, instance.
 ## TODO create summary